 - The Stipends listed in schedule B are for one position.
-Positions may be shared and stipends split if the site determines this is necessary. - 2 Leadership, and WASC Self-Study Coordinators are tied to Department Chair Tier 3 - AGATE Coordinators (base stipend) and chaperones (optional stipend) shall be paid in a lump sum after the completion of the AGATE trip. - A traveling unit member is defined as an employee who is required by his/her supervisor to travel between two school sites during a school day. - On Campus CIF Athletic Coaches may receive more than one stipend per year.
+Positions may be shared and stipends split if the site determines this is necessary. - 2 Leadership, and WASC Self-Study Coordinators are tied to Department Chair Tier 3 - 3 AGATE Coordinators (base stipend) and chaperones (optional stipend) shall be paid in a lump sum after the completion of the AGATE trip. - A traveling unit member is defined as an employee who is required by his/her supervisor to travel between two school sites during a school day. - On Campus CIF Athletic Coaches may receive more than one stipend per year.
 The stipend is only applicable to paid coaches.
-In the event a coaching stipend is split between coaches, the On Campus CIF Athletic Coach Stipend will be split.
+In the event a coaching stipend is split between coaches, the On Campus CIF Athletic Coach Stipend will be split. - 6 Certificated staff who need to be accessible to students during lunch are not eligible for this position.